llawlor/android-auto-gpt/README.md

 ### App Usage Issues

-1. **"Please set your OpenAI API key"**:
+1. **"Please set your Perplexity API key"**:
-   - Go to Settings and enter a valid OpenAI API key
+   - Go to Settings and enter a valid Perplexity API key
-   - Ensure the key starts with `sk-`
+   - Ensure the key starts with `pplx-`

 2. **"Microphone permission required"**:
    - Grant microphone permission in Android settings